-Kelsee Melton LPC-I, earned her Master of Science in Counselor Education degree from University of Louisiana at Lafayette and a Bachelor of Arts degree in Child, Adolescent, and Family Studies from California State University of Bakersfield.
+Kelsee Melton LPC-Intern, earned her Master of Science in Counselor Education degree from University of Louisiana at Lafayette and a Bachelor of Arts degree in Child, Adolescent, and Family Studies from California State University of Bakersfield.
 While completing her graduate studies, Kelsee’s internship experience involved counseling children and adolescents in the Lafayette Parish School System- Woodvale Elementary and Milton Elementary and Middle School.

 She has experience working with at-risk adolescents and children struggling with behavioral concerns, parental divorce, ADHD, depression, anxiety, and grief.
 Kelsee also has experience promoting social and emotional well-being in Pre-School aged children, as well as counseling adults and families.
 In addition to her current training, Kelsee is also interested in using an integrative approach that builds upon children’s strengths and collaborating with each child to find solutions to life’s challenges.